 - Evaluation or diagnostic testing of learning disabilities

 - Separate or special tutorial programs for students with disabilities

 - Waivers of essential academic courses

-Although certain facilities are not fully accessible to physically handicapped persons, Baker University will take such actions as are necessary to ensure that no qualified person is denied the benefits of, excluded from participation in, or use of any programs or activities provided by the University.
+Although certain facilities are not fully accessible to people with physical disabilities, Baker University will take such actions as are necessary to ensure that no qualified person is denied the benefits of, excluded from participation in, or use of any programs or activities provided by the University.
 Baker will meet federal standards of accessibility by reassignment of classes or other services to accessible locations, or through alterations or new construction.
 Structural changes to existing facilities will not be required where other methods are sufficient to comply with the federal standards as published.

-Students at the Baldwin City campus seeking accommodations and information about the facilities that are accessible to and usable by persons with disabilities should contact the Student Academic Services (SAS) Office located on that campus (785.594.8352).
+Students seeking accommodations and information about the facilities that are accessible to and usable by persons with disabilities should contact the Student Academic Services (SAS) Office located on the Baldwin City campus or call (785.594.8352).
 Students at the School of Nursing (SON) should contact the Student Affairs Specialist at the SON campus (785.354.5850).
-Students enrolled in all other programs or campuses should contact the ADA Compliance Officer located at the Overland Park, Kan., campus (913.491.4432).

-Any person having inquiries concerning Baker University compliance with the regulations implementing Title VI, Title IX or Section 504 is directed to contact the Chief Operating Officer, Baker University, P.O.
-Box 65, Baldwin City, KS 66006-0065 (785.594.8311), who has been designated by Baker University to coordinate the institution’s efforts to comply with the regulations implementing Title VI, Title IX and Section 504.
+Any person having inquiries concerning Baker University compliance with the regulations implementing Title VI, Title IX or Section 504 is directed to contact the Title IX Coordinator, Baker University, P.O.
+Box 65, Baldwin City, KS 66006-0065 (785.594.8431), who has been designated by Baker University to coordinate the institution’s efforts to comply with the regulations implementing Title VI, Title IX and Section 504.
 Any person may also contact the Assistant Secretary for Civil Rights, U.S. Department of Education, regarding the institution’s compliance with regulations implementing Title VI, Title IX or Section 504.